callmecarlito/HW_3_SmallSH/README.md

 ### run_shell.c
 Contains main method driving the shell.

+Currently, used for testing each module as it's built, but will eventually be used to drive the entire shell program.

 ### input_handling.h / input_handling.c
 Contains the methods needed to read user input from stdin, process the input, and pass it downstream for execution of commands.